Sorry, you need to enable JavaScript to visit this website.

 Dr. Chikarlo Leak

 Dr. Chikarlo Leak has extensive experience working within local government and academic settings.
 In his government and academic work, Dr. Leak has implemented policies, programs, and services that seek to improve health outcomes, reduce health disparities, and employ a community-based approach to behavioral change.
-As the Policy and Operations Manager with the Mayor’s Office of Racial Equity (ORE) he reviews and develops policies and programs to address systemic inequities by ensuring racial equity is embedded into the delivery of services the District provides to its residents.
+As the Deputy Director with the Mayor’s Office of Racial Equity (ORE) he reviews and develops policies and programs to address systemic inequities by ensuring racial equity is embedded into the delivery of services the District provides to its residents.

 Prior to joining the ORE, Dr. Leak served as the Policy Director for the Office of the Deputy Mayor for Health and Human Services where he advised the Chief of Staff on issues related to policy and legislative review, policy development and implementation.
 His tenure with DC government also includes serving as the Supervisory Epidemiologist for the Office of the Chief Medical Examiner (OCME).
 At OCME, he was responsible for conducting epidemiological research in hope of reducing the incidence and prevalence of preventable fatalities.
 Dr. Leak is passionate about utilizing data to drive decision making and using data to evaluate the larger inequalities in the social determinants of health for the overall improvement of policies and services offered to individuals and communities.